TeachersFirst - Featured Sites: Week of Jul 5, 2015

 In the ClassroomBring the world of road tripping to your class!
 Plan journeys as math challenges to determine the amount of money required.
 Give students a budget and see what happens.
 Challenge students to create a dream trip and a budget trip.
 Find the difference between the two.
-You could use an online tool such as the Interactive Two Circle Venn Diagram, reviewed here.
+You could use an online tool such as the Interactive Two Circle Venn Diagram, reviewed here, to replace a paper and pencil Venn Diagram.
 Bring the settings of your favorite stories to life!
 Introduce a travel blog by pursuing the saved trip journals.
 Again, preview what you will show students as not all journals are kid friendly.
 Post the trips with pictures and a travel diary on your class blog or Edmodo class group.

 This is a great tool to explore the world.Melissa, , Grades: 0 - 5